MaxCYCHEN/yolox-ti-lite_tflite_int8/README.md

 ## Export ONNX to TFLite

-Build and run `onnx2tf` Docker container.
+Build and run `onnx2tf` Docker container:

 ```bash
 docker compose build onnx2tf
 docker compose run --rm onnx2tf bash
 ```

-Note that `(onnx2tf)` in the code blocks below means you have to run the command in the `onnx2tf` container.
+Note that `(onnx2tf)` in the code blocks below means you have to run the command in `onnx2tf` container.

 Generate calibration data from COCO train-set (can be skipped if you don't need quantized TFLite models):